 Taylor began to perform solo concerts in the early 1970s.
 Many of these were released on album and include Indent (1973), Silent Tongues (1974), Garden (1982), For Olim (1987), Erzulie Maketh Scent (1989) and The Tree of Life (1998).
 He began to garner critical, if not popular, acclaim, playing for Jimmy Carter on the White House Lawn, lecturing as an in-residence artist at universities, and eventually being awarded a Guggenheim Fellowship in 1973 and then a MacArthur Fellowship in 1991.

-Taylor is also an accomplished poet, citing Robert Duncan, Charles Olson and Amiri Baraka as major influences.
-He often integrates his poems into his musical performances, and they frequently appear in the liner notes of his albums.
+Taylor was also an accomplished poet, citing Robert Duncan, Charles Olson and Amiri Baraka as major influences.
+He often integrated his poems into his musical performances, and they frequently appeared in the liner notes of his albums.
 Taylor was featured in the 1981 documentary film Imagine the Sound, in which he discussed and performed his music, poetry and dance.

 In 1982, jazz critic Stanley Crouch wrote that Taylor was gay, prompting an angry response.
 In 1991, Taylor told a New York Times reporter “[s]omeone once asked me if I was gay.
 I said, ‘Do you think a three-letter word defines the complexity of my humanity?’
 I avoid the trap of easy definition.”

 Taylor moved to Fort Greene, Brooklyn, in 1983.
 He died at his Brooklyn residence on April 5, 2018, at the age of 89.